 Art History Internships

-During the last several semesters our art history majors have interned at the following places: The Whitney Museum of Art, The Metropolitan Museum of Art, Christie’s Auction House and St. John the Divine
+Recent Art History majors have interned at the following New York City institutions: The Whitney Museum of American Art, The Metropolitan Museum of Art, Christie’s Auction House, and The Cathedral of St. John the Divine

-During the last few years our students have interned at major art museums and organizations including: The Metropolitan Museum of Art, the Whitney Museum, the Museum of Biblical Art, Christie’s Auction House, St. John the Divine, Snug Harbor Cultural Center, the Salmugundi Art Club, The Brooklyn Museum, The Barnes Collection and many others.
+During the last few years our students have interned at major art museums and organizations including: The Metropolitan Museum of Art, the Whitney Museum of American Art, the Museum of Biblical Art, Christie’s Auction House, the Cathedral of St. John the Divine, Snug Harbor Cultural Center, the Salmugundi Art Club, The Brooklyn Museum, The Barnes Collection and many others.

-Internship should give students exposure to working of organization but require more than clerical duties.
+Internship should give students exposure to workings of organization but require more than clerical duties.
 Duties/tasks should include some of the following:

 · Assist in curatorial responsibilities